 Ulmus parviflora ‘Allee’

 The refined, regal Lacebark Elm is often referred to as the "Allee" Elm because of the commonly used cultivar "Emer II Allee."
 The bark exfoliates in a puzzle-like pattern, exposing the orange-brown, slate-grey, and grey-green colors of the bark.
-The "Allee" cultivar also boasts a fluted trunk, giving it a venerable appearance.
+The "Allee" cultivar also boasts a fluted trunk which gives it a venerable appearance.
 This vase-shaped tree reaches a mature height of around 70 feet.
-The canopy has an open, airy feel while providing excellent shade.
+The canopy maintains an open, airy feel while providing excellent shade.
 The texture is fine.
 Lacebark Elm tolerates urban conditions and difficult sites in addition to being insect- and disease-resistant.
 Beautiful year-round.
-Just an excellent large shade tree...
+Just an excellent, large shade tree...

 The obvious use for such a tree is as a specimen in a prominent location.